coreshop/CoreShop/docs/03_Development/12_Customers/04_Registration_Types.md

 CoreShop comes with a preinstalled constraints which will tell your customer, if an email address or username - depending on your settings - is valid or not.

 ### Backend / API
-Plus, if you're going to update a customer by API or Backend, coreshop also checks if you're customer entity has unique data.
+Plus, if you're going to update a customer by API or Backend, coreshop also checks if your customer entity has unique data.

 > Note: Both checks only applies to non-guests entities!